solana-developers/solana-cookbook/docs/th/references/offline-transactions.md

 ## Partial Sign Transaction

-When a transaction requires multiple signatures, you can partially sign it.
+When a transaction requires multiple signatures, you สามารถ partially sign it.
-The other signers can then sign and broadcast it on the network.
+The other signers สามารถ then sign and broadcast it on the network.

 Some examples of when this is useful:

 - Send an SPL token in return for payment
-- Sign a transaction so that you can later verify its authenticity
+- Sign a transaction so that you สามารถ later verify its authenticity
 - Call custom programs in a transaction that require your signature

 In this example Bob sends Alice an SPL token in return for her payment: